 The most strict.
 Participants in this category are limited to consuming products that can be grown, caught or raised within two hundred miles.
 Imagine yourself a Native American Indian limited to only the foods that were available from the region.

-Though much like these hunter/gatherers of pre Columbian days, the ultrastrict followers of this contest will find it much easier to “gather” foods in 2012.
-With the availablility of a much greater variety of many fruits and vegetables and seafood, meats and cheeses, this level, though difficult, is definitely doable.
+Though much like these hunter/gatherers of pre-Columbian days, the Ultrastrict followers of this contest will find it much easier to “gather” foods in 2014.
+With the availability of a much greater variety of many fruits and vegetables and seafood, meats and cheeses, this level, though difficult, is definitely doable.

 Wine from Pontchartrain Vineyards and Becnel Wines would be acceptable, as they grow their own grapes.